valinagacevschi/api-connector-lite/README.md

 4. **Idempotency Support** - all `POST`, `PUT` and `PATCH` requests will automatically include an idempotency key in the header (`Idempotency-Key`) as a hash build from the request's URL and payload, in `uuidv4` format.
 5. **Cancel Repeated Requests** - if an identical request is sent more than once, either future requests will be canceled until the initial one responded or the existing will be canceled and the new one will be processed.
 6. **StepUp Support** - Require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.
+7. **Support for Reactotron** - For Cryptomathic-enabled API environments, this might be helpful to log all API requests.
+Check the `Reactotron` site on how to install and use it.
 # Instalation
 You can use either `npm` or `yarn` to add it to your project.
 `yarn add api-connector-lite` or `npm install api-connector-lite`